kyotolesson-class/kyotolesson-class.github.io/junior_coders/0c23f5f29d83139f13fc32a19c49dee01bfcd93f/class_notes_lessons/tynkerannoyances.md

 * The name itself is misleading because projects can have the same or very similar names.
 If you look at community project or remix trees, this is a frequent obstacle.
 * Also, I can only see part of the name in the completed projects area, or even in the opened project (at least without several clicks and mouse operations).
 (It is not a screen size problem.
 My screen is very large, though on small screens it is worse.)
 * I have to open the project itself, and this is a nuisance because **there is no way to open projects in a new tab**, which is another big annoyance.
+* Being able to sort by name, having a list view, and showing the id would all be useful additions.
+* In the project, I suggest making the name resizable, or at least having it auto-expand on :hover, with option to edit.

 The problems seems to be in the completed or assigned projects page.
 The my projects page reflects the current status properly.